Best Golf Irons for Mid Handicappers 2023

 TaylorMade Stealth Irons - - best golf iron for mid handicappers

-I'm going to level with you.
 I like TaylorMade irons.
 I never play them in the player's irons because I prefer Srixon.
 But I have tried their irons every year since RSi clubs and would rank them up there with Srixon ZX5 range for forgiveness and ease of use.
 They are SO easy to hit and straighten up your ball flight.

 The sweet spot is so wide; it extends over almost the entire groove area so when you mishit the ball it still goes a long way and straight as an arrow.
 The offset on these irons is a lot more moderate than a lot of mid handicap irons and you don't feel like it's going to hit the ball way left.